Joejo/version-shuttle/README.md

 > Tip: Each of them can be download except for the local branch which is already exists.

-Then shuttle between them and coding as uaual:
+Then shuttle between them and coding as usual:

 ![checkout-branches](media/checkout-branches.gif)